human-conditions/yodrew.github.io-original/_posts/2019-11-28-update-2019-november.md

 - Why have I failed to retreat for 20-days, as I have intended for all these years?
 - If hygienic darkroom retreating is so great, why am I still unwell?

 I have failed because a 20-day retreat requires a fully developed method, a trained team, and an excellent darkroom.
 None of these existed yet.
-Even now, the method is still only in my head, not fully in my book yet.
+Even now, the method is still partly in my head, not fully in my book yet.

 The greatness of hygienic darkroom retreating has only been potential, not actual.
 I have always seen it.
 But until it is realized, I cannot apply it fully and heal.

 One might think I would have at least not gotten worse.
 But two other factors came into play.

 - A retreat long enough to heal requires a team.
 But I could not work with others at first.
 The same sensitivity that enabled me to discover darkness makes me vulnerable to others' influence.
 I could not protect the vision I had from them.
 I had to work alone till it was stable in my mind.
 My condition worsened with my exhaustion.
-Now, I can still be hurt, but the method cannot be.
+Now, the method cannot be compromised.
 This is all that matters.
 Everything lost can be recovered in darkness.
 - I hurt myself with too many 4-day retreats.
 I did not know their danger.
 Doing a couple 4-day retreats is fine.
 But I did 15!
 They strip a person of artificial survival skills.
 Normal capacity replaces these in darkness, but this takes at least an 8-day retreat.
 See darkroomretreat.com/hygiene#false-capacity and darkroomretreat.com/format#warning for more.

     A 4-day retreat was enough to glimpse the potential of darkness, to get relief and begin healing, and to develop the method.
 So I kept going.
 But the cost has been very great.
 Some days, I cling to life.
 This is tragic and frightening.
 I live on hope for a chance to recover.